Prediction intervals for economic fixed-event forecasts: Empirical results

 \subsection{Main results}

-Table \ref{tab:scores} presents our main empirical results.
-For the German data, the Gaussian and quantile regression methods attain coverage rates close to the nominal level of $80 \%$, whereas the AR1 method's coverage rate of $71.13\%$ is somewhat too low.
-While the AR1 and Gaussian methods' prediction intervals are of similar length, quantile regression produces clearly wider intervals.
-The interval score -- which trades off a forecast method's coverage rate and the length of its prediction intervals -- is highest (i.e., worst) for quantile regression.
-For the US data, the AR1, Gaussian and quantile regression methods perform similarly.
-In particular, all methods attain coverage close to its nominal level, produce prediction intervals of similar length, and attain similar interval scores.\\
+Table \ref{tab:scores} presents our main empirical results, which are pooled across all forecast horizons.
+For the German data, all forecasting methods attain coverage rates close to the nominal level of $80 \%$.
+The Gaussian method produces the shortest prediction intervals, while the flexible method produces the widest ones.
+The interval score is highest (i.e., worst) for the flexible method.
+For the US data (GDP and inflation), the Gaussian, decomposition, and combination methods again attain coverage rates close to 80\%, whereas the flexible method's rater are lower.
+On the other hand, the flexible method produces shorter prediction intervals, so that its overall performance (in terms of the interval score) is similar to the other three methods.